 If you have been contacted by a Spanish timeshare company claiming to be able to cancel your Spanish timeshare or claim compensation on your Spanish timeshare you may be wondering whether it is a scam.

-Whilst it is actually completely possible to cancel a Spanish timeshare and also to make a Spanish timeshare compensation claim there are LOTS of scam timeshare companies promising to make these claims for you but are actually attempting to con you out of money for bogus ‘legal fees’ or ultimately into signing up to another “holiday club”.
+Whilst it is actually completely possible to cancel a Spanish timeshare and also to make a Spanish timeshare compensation claim there are LOTS of scam timeshare companies who promise to make these claims for you but are instead attempting to con you out of money for bogus ‘legal fees’ or ultimately into signing up to another “holiday club”.

 We have provided some guidance below to help you ensure that you do not become a victim of a Spanish timeshare scam.